Drew-CodeRGV/minirackdash/README.md

-# Eero Network Dashboard v5.2.4
+# The Minirack eero Network Dashboard v5.2.4

-A comprehensive, real-time network monitoring dashboard for Eero networks with a beautiful web interface and powerful admin features.
-Built specifically for Raspberry Pi with kiosk mode support.
+A comprehensive, real-time network monitoring dashboard for eero networks with a beautiful web interface and powerful admin features.
+Built specifically for a fresh install of a Raspberry Pi with Chromium and kiosk mode support.

 ![Version](https://img.shields.io/badge/version-5.2.4-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.7+-green.svg)